How Independent Consultants Can Build a Strong LinkedIn Profile

 Stay Engaged With Your Audience

-- Share content that’s relevant to your industry or meaningful to you personally.
+- Share content relevant to your industry or meaningful to you

-- Link to your own blog posts, articles, or newsletter.
+- Link to your blog posts, articles, or newsletter

-- Highlight recent developments in your business and ask questions to spark conversation.
+- Highlight updates in your business and invite conversation

-- Join relevant LinkedIn groups, stay visible, and connect with others.
+- Join relevant LinkedIn groups and connect with others in your field

-The more you invest in building a strong LinkedIn presence, the more it can contribute to the long-term success of your business.
+Consistent, thoughtful activity keeps your profile visible and gives people more reasons to engage with your work.
+The more you invest in your LinkedIn presence, the more it can support the long-term growth of your business.

 See: 6 Tips for Networking on LinkedIn